emmanuel-arch/Data-Engineering-AWS/README.md

 # Data Engineering on AWS Masterclass

-The primary objective of this Masterclass is to enhance data engineering skills essential for powering an analytics workload on the AWS Cloud platform.
-For data scientists, understanding the backend processes that drive data-driven decisions is crucial.
+The primary objective of this Masterclass is to help me enhance my data engineering skills essential for powering an analytics workload on the AWS Cloud platform.
+This is because for data scientists, understanding the backend processes that drive data-driven decisions is crucial.
 ### Learning Objectives

-1. Designing a real-world data platform on AWS with a focus on scalability and efficiency.
-2. Creating a comprehensive architecture diagram to visualize the entire data pipeline.
+1. Creating a comprehensive architecture diagram to visualize the entire data pipeline.
-3. Ingesting data from REST APIs using AWS Lambda, a serverless compute service ideal for lightweight data extraction.
+2. Ingesting data from REST APIs using AWS Lambda, a serverless compute service ideal for lightweight data extraction.
-4. Staging data efficiently with AWS Simple Storage Service (S3) to ensure seamless data flow.
+3. Staging data efficiently with AWS Simple Storage Service (S3) to ensure seamless data flow.
-5. Building a simple, yet robust, Postgres data warehouse using AWS RDS to store and query data.
+4. Building a simple, yet robust, Postgres data warehouse using AWS RDS to store and query data.
-6. Automating job scheduling with AWS EventBridge to manage data pipeline workflows.
-7. Visualizing data using either open-source tools or AWS QuickSight, transforming raw data into actionable insights.
+5. Visualizing data using open-source tools like draw.io, transforming raw data into actionable insights.

 ### Workload Requirements